 Lastly, developments are taking place with a focus on membrane modification, using an anti-adhesive surface coating for application in wastewater reuse when specific biofouling presents a problem.

 The presence of small micropollutants is a serious challenge to wastewater reuse using reverse osmosis.
 Small polar compounds, such as NDMA, pyrazole and 1,4 dioxane, are difficult to remove with classic TFC membranes, which in principle are designed for high-level salt removal and high water permeability.
 Recent developments in membranes are directed at applying specific surface coatings on membranes to improve their retention of small micropollutants.

 Reverse osmosis has a high removal rate for viruses and bacteria (disinfection), because the pores are much smaller than the dimensions of viruses (which are smaller than bacteria).
 However, membrane systems can fail because of broken modules or damage to the membrane surface, for example.
 Currently there are no techniques to directly determine RO membrane integrity for > 2 log removal.

 Very recently at KWR, within the framework of work on a multi-source 1-step RO, a newly-patented membrane integrity method was developed to address the presence of natural viruses in feed water.
 The natural or new virus method (NV method) was applied during the reverse osmosis of surface water from De Grecht in Kamerik (Oasen), and a 7-8 log removal was recorded.
 This promising new approach appears to be essential in assuring the integrity of wastewater reuse plants.
-The subject is currently being included in a TKI project, which is yet to be finalised, for the method’s further development.
+The subject will be included in a future TKI project for the method’s further development.